 Life unfolds in drudgery, not dreams.
 Our dreams fill the universe, but it’s action after action, word after word, and minutia done in sequence that makes dreams real.
-That make life happen.

 The question is, then, how do we force ourselves to do that endless work, day after day, when dreaming and playing are more pleasant?

 This is the longest diary I ever kept.
 Not a diary of course but an attempt to map the actual working days and hours of a novel.
 If a day is skipped it will show glaringly on this record and there will be some reason given for the slip.